 The gap between the arts and sciences is a product of history, not an inherent given.
 In the early modern period scientific and artistic activities were not quarantined from each other, but during the past two centuries, the separation between the two has been very sharp.

 Today it is especially important to rethink the role of research also in terms of artistic expression and, at the same time, to consider cross-disciplinary approaches to artistic activities.
 Contemporary research often emphasises the need for current social challenges to involve cooperation between academic fields.
 The idea of Aboagora is based on a conviction that comprehensive problem-solving requires not only interdisciplinary elaboration but also acknowledgment of artistic approaches in more concrete and imaginative ways.

 Significant innovations often arise in the interface of disciplines.
 New ideas emerge from unexpected encounters: for this reason scientific or artistic innovations cannot easily be predicted.
 The purpose of Aboagora is to encourage these kinds of encounters and to promote scholarly dialogue which takes into account also artistic forms of expression.

 The Symposium is organized by the University of Turku, Åbo Akademi University, and The Donner Institute for Research in Religious and Cultural History, which is attached to the Åbo Akademi University Foundation.
-In 2017, the event is supported by the City of Turku, the Swedish Cultural Foundation in Finland (Svenska Kulturfonden), the TOP Foundation (TOP-Säätiö), the Turku University Foundation (Turun Yliopistosäätiö), the Otto A. Malm Foundation (Otto A. Malm lahjoitusrahasto), Visit Turku, and the Centre for the Study of Christian Cultures.
+In 2018, the event is supported by the City of Turku, the Swedish Cultural Foundation in Finland (Svenska Kulturfonden), Visit Turku, and TIAS (Turku Institute for Advanced Studies).